 codeine can lead to opioid

-Pain or headache medicines, and even some cough suppressants that you can buy from your pharmacy, sometimes contain codeine in combination with other pain killing medicines such as paracetamol or ibuprofen.
-They may be sold under brand names or unbranded pharmacy names that are familiar and that you trust, however, any medicine containing codeine can lead to opioid painkiller dependence when misused.
+Pain or headache tablets, and even some cough medicines that you can buy from your pharmacy, sometimes contain codeine in combination with other pain killing medicines such as paracetamol or ibuprofen.
+They may be sold under brand names or unbranded pharmacy names that are familiar and that you trust, however, any medicine containing codeine can lead to opioid painkiller addiction when misused.

 Which medicines contain codeine?

 It’s important to know if a medicine you have purchased from your pharmacy without a prescription contains codeine.
 The list below includes just a few of the more familiar brands, but don’t forget similar combinations can be sold under pharmacy-own brand names.